 Purpose:

-The Student CARE Team provides a regular opportunity for College staff to discuss students of concern in an environment of care to obtain the largest possible perspective of student behavior and to work to assist students to resolve problematic behavior constructively in a timely manner.
-The Care Team is comprised of representatives from academic and student affairs who meet weekly to discuss and develop interventions ("action plans") for individual student behavior before it escalates and becomes detrimental to the individual student or the College community.
-The Team examines available information about the student and situation, including strategies already implemented to deal with the behavior, when developing an action plan.
-The Team also looks at patterns of student behavior to identify the need for new policy or programmatic action that the institution may need to consider implementing (e.g. sexual assault, alcohol abuse, misuse of medical withdrawal, etc.).
+The College CARE Team provides a regular opportunity for staff to discuss students of concern in an environment of care to obtain the largest possible perspective of student behavior and to work to assist students in resolving problematic behavior constructively in a timely manner.
+CARE Team membership is comprised of representatives from academic and student affairs who meet weekly to discuss and develop interventions ("action plans") for individual student behavior before it escalates and becomes detrimental to the individual student or the College community.
+The Team examines available information about the student and the situation, including strategies already implemented to deal with the behavior, when developing an action plan.
+CARE Team members also look at patterns of student behavior to identify the need for new policy or programmatic action that the institution may need to consider implementing (e.g. sexual assault, alcohol abuse, misuse of medical withdrawal, etc.).

-The Care Team encourages faculty, staff, fellow students, and family members to share concerns about student behavior that they feel is detrimental to the student or the community.
-However, it is important that we - as an institution that values diversity - understand that behaviors that may be unique or eccentric are not always detrimental, dangerous or threatening.
+The CARE Team encourages faculty, staff, fellow students, and family members to share concerns about student behavior they feel is compromising the student or the community.
+However, it is important that we - as an institution that values diversity - understand some behaviors may be unique or eccentric and not always compromising, dangerous or threatening.

 PLEASE NOTE: The Family Education and Rights Privacy Act (FERPA) allows College officials to share information with one another, without prior student consent, under the following conditions (34 CFR § 99.31): when there is a "legitimate educational interest" and when College officials have direct experience of erratic or threatening behavior.
 FERPA also allows College officials to notify parents about imminent risk to health and safety without the student's prior consent.